 Ok.
 Now that I’ve tried to convince you (or I hope so) about starting early with teaching the kids and getting them to appreciate organizing, let’s get into how you should do it.

 There are children-friendly approaches that can help parents anywhere in the world transfer organizing abilities to kids.
 Take note of the word “transfer’ so I’m hoping I’m communicating with parents who themselves appreciate and are practicing the principles of organizing.
-However, if you are not modeling organizing skills to your kids yet, with this article, you have still got a shot at it.
+However, if you are not modeling organizing skills to your kids yet, with this article, you’ve still got a shot at it.

 Trust me when I say I totally understand the overwhelm that can come with trying to keep kids tidy but the good news is that it doesn’t have to feel that way anymore.
 With the right tips and tricks, that war will be a definite win for you and turn out to be a win/win for everyone.
 We must understand that it is not just enough to go and purchase all kinds of organizing and storage systems for a kid’s space, there are some approaches to be utilized that will ensure not only the success of a kid-organizing project but also the learning and mastering of organizing habits.